Kishore Bharati Krirangan: History

 Kishore Bharati Stadium was reopened on 7 February 2021 after a brief renovation by the Government of West Bengal.
 Chief minister Mamata Banerjee inaugurated it ahead of the 2020–21 I-League.
-The stadium hosted its first domestic league match between Gokulam Kerala FC and Real Kashmir on the same day.
+The stadium hosted its first domestic league match between Gokulam Kerala and Real Kashmir on the same day.

 A few years ago the stadium was used as the home ground of Tollygunge Agragami for Calcutta Football League matches.

 Location

 The stadium is located beside E.M.
 Bypass in the Survey Park area (Purba Diganta) of Santoshpur, Kolkata.

 Facilities

 The stadium is equipped with several facilities, a La Liga football academy, and can be used for football and athletic events.

 A modern underground drainage system is present in the stadium.
 It has practice grounds for cricket and football.
 There is a 100-seater dormitory accommodation facility present below the galleries.
 It has facilities to host seminars, conferences and meetings.
 A swimming pool complex is present beside the stadium.
 A martial arts training centre also operates on the premises.